Table Of Contents

 Backup offers are offers accepted after you’ve already accepted an offer from a buyer, and you may receive more than one in a hot market.
 Regardless of the fact that your home is already under contract, a new potential buyer may want to make an offer, knowing the original deal might fall through.
 If the original offer is off the table, the backup buyer is automatically under contract to buy the home.

 Original offers might fall through due to a variety of reasons including issues with the home inspection, buyer financing, and the inability to sell their current home.
 Your agent will need to get a signed release from the initial buyer when they decide to back out of the deal.
 You and your agent will be required to sign the release too.
-This legal document releases each of your form any and all obligations that surfaced as a result of the contract that was signed.
+This legal document releases each of you from any and all obligations that surfaced as a result of the contract that was signed.
 Once signed by all parties, your agent will accept the backup offer.

 There are other factors to consider when your home goes under contract including how your agent decides to designate the property on the MLS.
 Designations might include “under contract, accepting backup offers”, “contingent” or “under contract” (varies by state).
 The difference between these designation isn’t simply whether or not your accepting backup offers but how the designations affect days on market.